STAT545-UBC-hw-2019-20/stat545-hw-vittorioromaniello/hw02/gapminder_exploration.md

-When running this command we do not obtain all observations we expected, it seems like even years get assigned to Rwanda while odd years to Afghanistan.
+When running this command we do not obtain all observations we expected, it seems like even years get assigned to Rwanda while odd years to Afghanistan, this is likely due to the fact that the vector c(“Rwanda”, “Afghanistan”) gets recycled.
+Hence first an observation for Rwanda is found and subsequently one for Afghanistan and so on.
 To perform the query properly, we can modify the statement in this way

 ``` r
 filter(gapminder, country %in% c("Rwanda", "Afghanistan"))